lemonstand/lemonsync-js/docs/index.md

-# LemonSync
+# Local LemonStand development made easy: watch any synchronize your store theme

-A tool for syncing local theme files with a live [LemonStand](https://lemonstand.com/) store.
+LemonSync-js is a tool for syncing local theme files with a live [LemonStand](https://lemonstand.com/) store.
+It runs along side your development tools, watching for local changes, and magically updating your store theme.
+It's built using JavaScript and Node (as an `npm` module).
+It runs on Mac, Windows, and Linux.

 ## Installation

 To install LemonSync, first install [Node.js](https://nodejs.org/en/).
-This comes with npm, the package manager for node.js applications.
-To confirm that you have npm installed you can run this command in your terminal:
+NodeJS includes `npm`, the package manager for NodeJS applications.

+To confirm that you have `npm` installed you can run this command in your terminal:

 ```
 $ 🍋 npm -v
 ```

-With npm you can now install LemonSync:
+With `npm` you can now install LemonSyncJS:

 ```
 $ 🍋 [sudo] npm install lemonsync -g
 ```

 ### Uninstalling previous versions of LemonSync

-If you have the Python version of LemonSync installed, you will need to uninstall it:
+If you happen have the old Python version of LemonSync installed, you will need to uninstall it as well:

 ```
 $ 🍋 sudo pip uninstall lemonsync